 Differing expectations: Problems may arise if partners haven’t communicated what they want out of a relationship, e.g. a long term relationship, children, or a short term fling.

-Imbalance in the relationship: When one partner regularly supports the other, this can cause imbalance in the relationship, e.g. needing financial support or support for a problem such as addiction or a mental health problem.
+Imbalance in the relationship: When one partner regularly supports the other, this can cause imbalance in the relationship, e.g. needing financial support or support for a problem such as a mental health problem.

 Dealing with relationship problems at home

 Many relationship problems arise due to inadequate communication.
 Communication may become an issue because of relationship problems or as a result of a particular problem, e.g. not wanting to talk after finding out about a partner’s infidelity.
 Talking directly to your partner, if possible, is the first step in tackling the problems.

 Talking gives your partner the chance to see things from your perspective – they might not realise there is a problem at all.
 Open discussion can be very effective, but only if you are both willing to listen to and accept the other’s views.
 Such discussions may make you feel angry.
 In such instances it is important to take some time out and think about what your partner has said.
 Then you can return composed, so that you don’t automatically start arguing.
 If you feel you can’t talk face to face, writing a letter may help you express your feelings clearly.
 Sometimes writing a letter to your partner (irrespective of whether you intend to send it) is a good way of organising how you feel and why you feel this way.

 If you feel you cannot opening discuss your problems with your partner due to arguments or worse, then you may need to seek help.

 Couples counselling/relationship counselling: In this type of therapy, the therapist acts as an impartial outsider.
 The therapist will facilitate discussion between you and your partner and may also help you both identify any triggers or patterns that are causing problems in your relationship.